gridcoin-community/Autonode/README.md

 GridcoinAutoNode
 ===============

-A script to run (ideally just after starting up a new server/VPS) to automatically setup `gridcoinresearchd` under `gridcoin` user, and have it start on boot or immecidiately, depending on the distro.
+A script to run (ideally just after starting up a new server/VPS) to automatically setup `gridcoinresearchd` under `gridcoin` user, and have it start on boot or immediately, depending on the distro.

 It has been tested on Ubuntu 14.04 and Debian 8 (Jessie), and is only intended for use on these distros.